axelchalon/axelchalon.github.io/0-book-review/_posts/2024-05-22-at-the-existentialist-cafe-sarah-bakewell-summary.md

 * **One has a responsibility to call on people and confront them on things.** (× Jasper's regrets of not having confronted Heidegger on his Nazi affiliation)
 	* Calling on people is made of the same "stuff" as acts of resistance, acting responsibly.
 * **Not acting is as bad as acting wrongly.** (× failure to assist) Failing to act is as reprehensible as acting wrongly.
 There is danger in not acting when the times demand it (× Arendt, Banality of Evil): **"We slip into banality, failing to think.** (instead of using our freedom, and acting responsibly.)
-* Each revolution brings about a new status quo, which over time develops its own excesses and calls for another revolution.
+* **The revolution cycle.** (flip-side: [The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}) kaizens; [Measure What Matters]({% link 0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md %}#^goal-setting) goal-setting) Each revolution brings about a new status quo, which over time develops its own excesses and calls for another revolution.
 "Each generation has a fresh duty to revolt against them, and this will be the case forever."
 (Camus)
-* Distances tunes us out of injustice and suffering (out of sight, out of mind) "The blood of people conveniently far away"
+* <a name="^conveniently-far-away"></a>**Distances tunes us out** of injustice and suffering (out of sight, out of mind) "The blood of people conveniently far away"
 	* **Outsiders make the best soldiers.** The Italian government conscripted soldiers from Southern Italy during Friuli/Yugoslava tensions post-WWII — in order for them not have existing ties to local people — to provent "conflicted loyalties".
-* Community spaces are especially important in terms of conflict or civil unrest. (× Café de Flore during WWII) ^
+* Community spaces are especially important in times of conflict or civil unrest. (× Café de Flore during WWII) ^
 * **Create a network of self-sufficiency.** Create your distributed village.
 De Beauvoir and other people were relying on friends in the countryside to send them fresh produce during WWII ("in-group" [(nudge)]({% link 0-book-review/_posts/2024-03-30-nudge-summary.md %}#^create-clubs); internal trade networks ([Money]({% link 0-book-review/_posts/2024-05-09-money-unauthorized-biography-felix-martin-summary.md %}): banks; [in-group vouchers]({% link 0-book-review/_posts/2024-05-09-money-unauthorized-biography-felix-martin-summary.md %}#^vouchers-in-group); villages/alternative communities))
 ^